ayosec/cap_proxy/README.md

 HTTP proxy with the ability to capture requests and generate a fake response.
 It is *not* intended to use in production environments, but only in integration tests.

-It is tested in Ruby MRI (1.9, 2.0, 2.1), JRuby and Rubinius.
+It is tested in Ruby MRI (1.9, 2.0, 2.1) and Rubinius.
 Check out the [Travis page](https://travis-ci.org/ayosec/cap_proxy) to see the current status on every platform.
+We plan to support JRuby when some concurrency issues are managed.

 ## Usage